 The Trust Strategy 2020-2024 remains the driving document for colleagues in the Trust to follow and against which to evaluate their own plans and performance.
-The Board of Directors have regularly reviewed progress against each section of the strategic plan in 2022-2023.
-The Board has met some key strategic objectives this year, especially with all of its academies begin graded as good or better at the end of the academic year.
-This information has already been disseminated to the East Midlands Regions Group who are now updating their information regarding the Trust and readying the pathway with the Regional Director and Advisory Board in anticipation of Trust growth in 2023-2024.
+The Board of Directors have regularly reviewed progress against each section of the strategic plan in 2023/24.
+The Board has met some key strategic objectives this year, especially with attainment across all Trust primary academies now at or above the national average at the end of Key Stage 2 for Reading, Writing and Mathematics at the end of the academic year.
+This information has already been disseminated to the East Midlands Regions Group who are now working closely with the Trust to update master and supplementary funding agreements, agree a significant change for the temporary uplift in PAN at Sir Christopher Hatton Academy for Year 7 pupils and to consider an academy application in readiness for growth in 2025.